The Mind Mirror User Controls

 Second Timer Clock

-This clock can be activated by clicking on any point in a summary window and, therefore, provides great precision in data analysis.
+The second timer clock is activated by clicking on any point in a summary window and, therefore, provides great precision in data analysis.

-The slider bar can be used to scroll to the brainwave pattern associated with a particular point in time, or the user can set event markers in the summary window and jump from one to another with the "j" keystroke to see related brainwave patterns.
+The slider bar is then used to scroll to the brainwave pattern, or the user can set event markers in the summary window and jump from one marker to the next with the "J" keystroke to see related brainwave patterns.

 Trend Lines

-Trend lines provide a moving average of the data in summary windows for EEG, GSR and BVP.
+Red trend lines trace a cumulative moving average of the data in summary windows for EEG, GSR and BVP.
 The summary window display also includes these options: change the data range, hide the data, remove artifact, and change the summary window to a black-on-white color scheme to save ink when printed out.